microsoft/quick-authentication/docs/quick-authentication-how-to.md

     - Set `data-login_uri` to the redirect URI you entered in your application registration in the Azure portal.
 If this value isn't set, then for application https://abc.com, Quick Authentication library will use https://abc.com/blank.html as the default.
     - `data-callback` should be a string, which represents a function, which is present in JavaScript on the web-page.
 Else initialization will fail.

     You'll need to write JavaScript code to receive the authentication event and handle completing the registration and sign-in processes.
-We'll discuss how to do that, below.
+We'll discuss how to do that below.

 1. Inject the sign-in button